Water Quality

 Report a water quality concern

 Changes in tap water may occur for a variety of reasons and in some cases it can be resolved by running your water until the water is clear (approximately 15 minutes).
-If you have an issue with your tap water such as discolouration, odour, low water pressure, or any other water quality issue arises, you can report your concerns by filling out our water quality complaint form.
+If you have an issue with your tap water such as discolouration, odour, low water pressure, or any other water quality issue arises, you can report your concerns by filling out our online form.
 We will have a representative of OCWA contact you.
 Water quality concerns are recorded so we can review the performance of our water treatment systems.

 Private wells and septic systems